alangrafu/turtle-in-html/README.md

 Simply go to http://graves.cl/turtle-in-html/ and add the link in your bookrmark.
 Later, in a page containing turtle (such as http://graves.cl/turtle-in-html/), you can click on that bookmark and you'll see the triples.
 # Known bugs

-Currently it only works in Firefox
+Currently it only works in Firefox and Chrome and hasn't been tested in other browsers.
+Feel free to report any bugs.

 # License